MicrosoftDocs/entra-docs/docs/identity-platform/azure-active-directory-graph-app-manifest-deprecation.md

 If you have stored an app manifest in Azure AD Graph format and want to convert it to Microsoft Graph format:

-Between [date1] and [date2], you can follow the steps below and use the portal to convert an app manifest in Azure AD Graph format to Microsoft format:
+Between June 13 2024 and January 7 2025, you can follow the steps below and use the portal to convert an app manifest in Azure AD Graph format to Microsoft format:

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com/) as at least an [Application Developer](/entra/identity/role-based-access-control/permissions-reference#application-developer).